 Organizations that do not leave a long enough lead time for their migration project often find that they experience business disruptions or unexpected costs, even if they do everything else right."

+This roadmap of your organization’s IT infrastructure also informs the rest of the planning process.
+Performing a thorough discovery can also have the added benefit of uncovering potential future problems, like forgotten web applications running an unsupported scripting language or broken URL links.
 Preparation takes many forms beyond the initial exploration phase, including scheduling, communicating with staff, and technical measures such as updating the LAMP stack if necessary, along with code and plugins.

 5 Step Server Migration Plan